10 things you need to know before traveling to Japan

 6 – Language: little English, lots of kindness

-Despite efforts to promote English ahead of the 2020/2021 Olympics, the truth is that most people in Japan don’t speak English, and those who do usually have only a basic command of the language..
+Despite the efforts to promote English ahead of the 2020/2021 Olympics, the truth is that most people in Japan don’t speak English, and those who do usually speak only a little.

-You’ll also find English signage, especially in metro and train stations and at tourist attractions, which helps a lot.
+You’ll also find signs in English, especially in metro and train stations and at tourist attractions, which helps a lot.

 .